ram191/ASPNetSampleApp/README.md

 This project is a project for two assignments.
 Both instructions are written below.
 For assignment number 2, the request will be rejected as 403 forbidden if the request host is 'http://localhost:5000'.
 The allowed host for accessing the files is 'https://localhost:5001'.

+Dependency Injection is added to Member Controller to be able to access data hosted on heroku app.

 # Assignment 1 (Web API)

 ## Categories Table